 Well, I came across a tree that had many of these not cropped screen prints and I had to do something about it.

-I created a tree and copied all the not cropped items then put them into the tree.
-I then fixed them; cropped to fit the profile box. [link to tree: https://www.ancestry.com/family-tree/tree/166228194/family/familyview%5D
+I created a tree and copied all the not cropped items from the Meredith tree, then put them into the created tree.
+I then fixed the items; cropped to fit the profile box.
+Link To Tree

 Anyway, I created a tree where I could hold the tiny items and fix them for future tree owners.
 I then brought into the tree, the 28 or so items that looked tiny and fixed them.
-I then looked at some of the items and did more cropping and rearranged the text so that it would fix better into the profile boxes of the people; instead of a long news clip, it is now a square two column news clip.
+I then looked at some of the items and did more cropping and rearranged the text so that it would fix better into the profile boxes of the people; instead of a long news clip, the item is now a square, containing two column of the news clip.

 I also put an index on the parent box; an index to the identification of the items, so that viewers could see which items fit with which person on a tree.